panpf/sketch/docs/decoder.md

 The ios platform also mainly uses [SkiaDecoder] to decode static images.

-Since [SkiaDecoder] does not support images in heif and avif formats, [UIImageDecoder] is used by default as it does not specifically decode images in heif and avif formats.
+Since [SkiaDecoder] does not support heif and avif format images, [UIImageDecoder] is used by default as a supplement to specifically decode heif and pictures in avif format

 For images from the Photos Library, [PhotosAssetDecoder] will be used to decode the images, and [PhotosAssetDecoder] will use the iOS native PHImageManager to decode the images, so that the